rctay/rctay.github.io/_posts/2021-04-05-typescript-problem-requiring-constructors-and-defaults.md

 I ran into an interesting TypeScript question.

-Here's the situation: we want to create new objects in our generic class, so we have this definition:
+Here's the situation: we want to allow users to be able to instantiate new objects in our generic class, so we have this type definition for the parameter:

 ```typescript
 export class Handbag<T> {